 - support with inter-college transfers, professional college admissions, and career preparation

-- A strong foundation for success at ISAP Summer Start
+- a strong foundation for success at ISAP Summer Start each August

 ISAP LCs include reserved seats in large classes, as well as small cohort ISAP class sections.
-ISAP classrooms meet and exceed standards for instruction and student engagement, and are strong preparation for continuing studies in any of the 60+ degree programs offered in the College of Arts and Science.
+ISAP classrooms meet and exceed standards for instruction and student engagement, and are strong preparation for continuing studies in the 60+ degree programs offered in the College of Arts and Science.

 ISAP students take responsibility for creating a growth-oriented environment within ISAP classrooms—an approach that, since 2012, has a proven track record of increasing students’ sense of belonging at USask, increasing their academic confidence within and beyond ISAP courses, and supporting student retention and academic achievement.

 ISAP supports students as whole people, operating within a network of campus programs and services that attend to students' academic, emotional, cultural and financial needs.

 As in all academic programs, preparation and regular attendance in ISAP classes, extended learning opportunities, tutorial and laboratory sections are essential to success.
 ISAP students self-monitor their academic progress, and have the advocacy of dedicated Indigenous advisors when they require advice during their studies.